<< MICAI home

 (Pachuca city is located 1 hour from Mexico City, regular buses are available from Mexico City Airport and Northern Bus Terminal)

-Proceedings: Springer LNAI, IEEE CPS (to be confirmed), and special issues of journals (anticipated)
+Proceedings: Springer LNAI, Special Session (to be confirmed), and special issues of journals (anticipated)

 Download Call for papers in plain text